John Willie

-John Alexander Scott Coutts (9 December 1902 – 5 August 1962), better known by the pseudonym John Willie, was an artist, fetish photographer, cartoonist, specialty shoe designer, and the publisher and editor of the first 20 issues of the fetish magazine Bizarre between 1946 and 1956, featuring his characters Sweet Gwendoline and Sir Dystic d'Arcy.
+John Alexander Scott Coutts (9 December 1902 – 5 August 1962), better known by the pseudonym John Willie, was an artist, fetish photographer, cartoonist, specialty shoe designer, and the publisher and editor of the first 20 issues of the fetish magazine Bizarre, featuring his characters Sweet Gwendoline and Sir Dystic d'Arcy.
 Though distributed underground, Bizarre magazine had a far-reaching impact on later fetish-themed publications and experienced a resurgence in popularity, along with fetish model Bettie Page, beginning in the 1970s.
+As noted in John Willie: The Story of John Alexander Scott Coutts, Richard Pérez Seves's definitive biography:

+In the realm of 20th-century underground art, John Willie stands as a singular figure whose meticulous artistry and imaginative vision redefined fetish as both a creative and cultural force.
+More than just an 'erotic artist,' Willie’s work blended fantasy and humor with a refined style that elevated his art beyond mere titillation.

 Early life

 John Alexander Scott Coutts was born on 9 December 1902 in Straits Settlements, Singapore, then a British colony.
 Born into wealth, his family relocated to the United Kingdom the following year."
 Coutts attended attended Glenalmond, a prestigious boarding school in Scotland, then the Royal Military College, Sandhurst.
 Commissioned as a Second Lieutenant into the Royal Scots, Coutts was forced to resign in 1925 when he married a night-club dancer, Eveline Stella Frances Fisher, without the permission of his commanding officer.
 He migrated with his wife to Sydney, Australia in 1926; their marriage, however, ended in divorce in 1930.

 In 1934, Coutts met Holly Anna Faram, who became both his wife and artistic muse, marking the beginning of his professional artistic career.

 Later that year or in early 1935, while in Sydney, Coutts experienced another significant moment when he discovered a shoe store called MacNaughts.
 There he encountered both ultra-high heels and London Life magazine, followed by meeting a man known as "Achilles," who operated a local High Heel Club for fetishists.
 It was London Life magazine that provided the inspiration for Bizarre magazine.